 Bahamas Country Report

-Prime Minister Hubert Minnis took office in May 2017 after the Free National Movement (FNM) won a decisive victory in general elections on a platform promising to eliminate value-added tax (VAT) for some products, services, and utilities as well as economic stimulus mechanisms.
+Prime Minister Hubert Minnis took office in May 2017 after the Free National Movement (FNM) won a decisive victory in the general elections on a platform promising to eliminate value-added tax (VAT) for some products, services, and utilitI am out of the office on annual leave until 21 November, unless I move into the Blue Lagoon forever.
+Please contact Annalisa Henderson with any queries. ies as well as economic stimulus mechanisms.
 VAT was increased in July 2018 to 12% but eliminated for medicines as well as some utility and breadbasket items, while further tax reforms compliant with minimum international standards are in process for approval in 2019.
-Passing the FNM legislative agenda through the House of Assembly will depend on Minnis' capacity to manage internal party issues.
+Passing the FNM legislative agenda through the House of Assembly will likely depend on Minnis' capacity to manage internal partyissues.

 No terrorist groups are known to operate in Bahamas.
 Press reports that a Bahamian national was involved in recent terrorist attacks in Brussels were denied by the minister of foreign affairs in March 2016.
 In January 2017, then-prime minister Perry Christie further denied the accusation that the Bahamas had terrorism links with ISIS.